 5. Don’t’ Develop Bad Habits

 Not like biting your nails, like smoking and drinking and drugs.
-They’ll eat up your disposable income, destroy your health and possibly your life.
-There is nothing wrong with having a drink a day but you know what I mean.
+They’ll eat up your disposable income, and destroy your health and possibly your life.
+There is nothing wrong with having a drink daily, but you know what I mean.

 6. Don’t Have a Kid